-AVMT 1210 | AVIATION PHYSICS (30-0-2)
+AVMT 1211 | AVIATION PHYSICS (30-0-2)

-This course provides students with an introduction to the theory and application of physics to aerospace vehicles and their subsystems.
-Topics include temperature and heat, pressure, temperature, and volume of air mass, basic aerodynamics and theory of flight, physical factors affecting engine output, relationship of pressure, area, and force, origin of sound, principles of simple machines, and centrifugal and centripetal force.
+This course provides students with the knowledge, risk management, and skills associated with aviation physics.
+Topics include temperature, physics fundamentals, pressure, temperature, and volume of air mass, basic aerodynamics and theory of flight, physical factors affecting engine output, relationship of pressure, area, and force, and principles of simple machines.